OWASP/CheatSheetSeries/cheatsheets/HTML5_Security_Cheat_Sheet.md

  * Utility class to manage the access token that have been declared as no
  * more usable (explicit user logout)
  */
-public class AccessTokenBlacklistUtils {
+public class AccessTokenBlocklistUtils {
     /**
      * Message content send by user that indicate that the access token that
-     * come along the message must be blacklisted for further usage */ public static final String MESSAGE_ACCESS_TOKEN_INVALIDATION_FLAG = "INVALIDATE_TOKEN";
+     * come along the message must be block-listed for further usage */ public static final String MESSAGE_ACCESS_TOKEN_INVALIDATION_FLAG = "INVALIDATE_TOKEN";

     /**
-     * Use cache to store blacklisted token hash in order to avoid memory exhaustion and be consistent
+     * Use cache to store block-listed token hash in order to avoid memory exhaustion and be consistent
      * because token are valid 30 minutes so the item live in cache 60 minutes */ private static final CacheAccess<String, String> TOKEN_CACHE;